Trinity Lutheran Church (Altenburg, Missouri): Heritage Center

 The Lutheran Heritage Center and Museum was constructed in 2005.
 The Museum interprets the 1838-39 Saxon Lutheran immigration from Germany to Perry County, Missouri, including the history of the seven original German colonies.
 It also follows the origins of the Lutheran Church in eastern Perry County and the regional German-American culture.
 The museum features the original limestone church that served as the parish church until 1867, and thereafter as the “Big School” for the upper grades until 1969.
 The center and museum also feature a genealogical research center.

 Concordia College

 Concordia College's history goes back to Martin Stephan and the Saxon Lutheran Immigration of 1838-39.
 This unique migration was made up of Germans, principally from the Kingdom of Saxony, who had embraced the teachings of Martin Stephan.
-From his pulpit in St. John's Church in Dresden he preached an orthodox brand of Lutheranism that ran counter to the trend of rationalism that was prevent in the State Church of Saxony.
+From his pulpit in St. John's Church in Dresden he preached an orthodox brand of Lutheranism that ran counter to the trend of rationalism that was prevalent in the State Church of Saxony.